LazyFoxStudio/Project-2/rodri.md

 ## Other

 - Entity controller: memory managing for entities, utility methods...
-- Parabollic particles: arrows that fly in a curve in the air before reaching it's target
+- Parabollic behavior in particles: arrows that fly in a curve in the air before reaching it's target.
 - Collider, range and line of sight systems: allows units to chase enemies and help nearby allies in a realistic way.
 - Entity DataBase: a vector which stores information about units allowing to easy access for different operations.